 et peragant partes corpora nostra suas.” }

 A Roman couple traditionally joined right hands to signify their marital partnership.[5]
 This generous young woman, however, thought first of her beloved man’s pleasure.
 She had given him delicious dove thighs to eat for dinner, but as he frankly declared in his romantic simplicity, her thighs pleased him more.
 He also understood what more than a billion years of sexual reproduction on earth had designed their bodies to do.
 Like Ovid, this man with Christian modesty refrained from telling the rest of what they did in bed.
-But who in relatively enlightened medieval Europe wouldn’t know?
+But in relatively enlightened medieval Europe, who wouldn’t know?
 Amost everyone then appreciated how babies are made.

 Classical Latin literature reached its fullest development in medieval Europe.
 Just as Virgil redirected the matter of Troy with his Aeneid, medieval Latin literature further developed Virgil’s critique of gynocentrism.
 De tribus puellis replaces the massive violence against men of both Homeric epic and the Aeneid with a beautiful young woman’s generous, incarnate love for a man.[6]
 After the fall of medieval Europe, ignorance, bigotry, and intolerance blanketed the literary heritage of European culture.
 Few persons today have even heard of De tribus puellis.
 To rebuild a culture of love, De tribus puellis must be given its rightful place at the center of the classics canon.